 All products containing intentionally-added mercury are prohibited from disposal at the Transfer/Recycling Station.
 These items include, but are not limited to, thermometers, thermostats, electrical relays, and fluorescent and CFL light bulbs.
 Please check the product label to ensure no mercury content.

-- Because of handling issues, we would ask residents to contain shredded paper in a cardboard box or paper bag when when depositing it at the Transfer Station.
-This form of paper is very difficult to handle and contain in the single stream processing.
+Because of handling issues, we would ask residents to contain shredded paper in a cardboard box or paper bag when depositing it at the Transfer Station.
+Please dispose of these items with the general trash as they are difficult to handle in a single-stream process.
 We thank you for your cooperation and compliance.

 If you have any questions, please contact the Station at 603-426-5102.